dustinpfister/hexo-sitesource-workshops/source/_posts/lodash-find.md

 ## Custom iteration methods and lodash method shorthands

-As shown above I can make my own methods that are used to define the terms of weather or not an element in a collection is what it is that I am looking for.
+As shown above I can make my own methods that are used to define the terms of whether or not an element in a collection is what it is that I am looking for.
 I can of course make a method that returns a iteration method that \_.find can use.
 However I might not even have to do that if such a method is in lodash to begin with, and there are even some shorthands that can be used in \_.find that allow for me to not even have to call the lodash method directly.

 ```js
 // say I have an array with some data like this